Venom Of The Unspoken

 I. The Gaze of the Beloved

 Beloved, My precious child, come closer.
-My whisper calls you out of darkness, to dwell forever in the shadow of My wings (Colossians 1:13; Psalm 91:1; Psalm 36:7; 1 Kings 19:12).
+My whisper calls you out of darkness, to dwell forever under the Shadow of My wings (Colossians 1:13; Psalm 91:1; 36:7; 1 Kings 19:12).
 You are My pearl, My hidden rose (Matthew 13:45–46).
-Sweet is your voice and fair your face, yet I see thorns hide behind your veil.
-Search your heart and kiss the Son, lest the venom will prevail (Genesis 3:15; Psalm 2:12; 19:14; 139:23; Song of Solomon 2:14; 2:2; 4:1).
-I will sanctify your whole spirit, soul, and body, blameless and without blemish, so that no accusation may stand against you when I return to claim you (1 Thessalonians 5:23; Ephesians 5:27; Romans 8:33–34; Revelation 12:10; Song of Solomon 4:1; Matthew 16:18).
+Sweet is your voice and fair your face, yet beneath your veil, toxic thorns remain.
+Search your heart.
+Kiss the Son.
+Lest poison take dominion (Genesis 3:15; Psalm 2:12; 19:14; 139:23; Song of Solomon 2:14; 2:2; 4:1).
+I wore the crown of thorns on the Cross to sanctify your spirit, soul, and body for Me.
+So none may raise a charge when I return to claim—My Bride in Me ( Jude 1:24; 1 Thessalonians 5:23; Ephesians 5:27; Romans 8:33–34; Revelation 12:10; Song of Solomon 4:1; Matthew 16:18).

 II.
 The Serpent’s Silent Architecture